-Whether your glazing bead becomes brittle and dry from prolonged exposure to sun and inclement weather, or you’re in a situation that requires new glass, this step by step tutorial will demonstrate how to replace glazing bead and insulated glass in an aluminum window sash.
+Whether your glazing bead becomes brittle and dry from prolonged exposure to sun and inclement weather, or you’re in a situation that requires new glass, this step by step tutorial will demonstrate how to replace snap-in glazing bead and insulated glass in an aluminum window sash.

 Some tools needed for the project include a stiff chisel putty knife, a slotted screwdriver, a heat gun, a caulk gun with latex-based caulk, Wiss snips, a measuring tape, and a utility knife.
 Be sure to complete any steps using the heat gun in a well-ventilated area.
 As always, follow safety precautions by wearing protective gloves and eyewear while working with glass.

 Once the sash is removed, place it on a flat surface and use a slotted screwdriver and stiff chisel putty knife to loosen the lower leg of the beading out of the groove in the sash.
-Repeat on each side until the old glazing is completely removed.
+Repeat on each side until the old snap-in is completely removed.

 Turn the sash over and loosen the sealant with help from a heat gun.
 As you use the heat gun, run a utility knife along the edge of the sash.
 Once the sealant is fully removed, the glass should be free to drop out of the sash.